tayders017/the.tech.taylor/projects/Grafana/Project_Grafanista/Project_Grafanista.md

   ```
   https://builtin.com/articles/error-externally-managed-environment
   ```
+Enhancements that can be made to project:
-- To enhance the configuration and make it more robust, Prometheus could be ran from a Docker container, this would provide advanced scalability and would allow for further isolation from the host system.
+- To enhance the configuration and make it more robust, Prometheus could be ran from a Docker container.
+  - This would provide advanced scalability and would allow further isolation from the host system.
   - The following documentation provides details on this: Install Docker Engine on Ubuntu -
   ```
   https://docs.docker.com/engine/install/ubuntu/
   ```
+- To enhance security, Advance Auth can be configured for the stack in Grafana.
+  - <insert screenshot - advauthss.png>
+-

 <!-- Conclusion -->